 What are the best intervals for reinforcing training effectively?

 The intervals you choose would depend on the depth and breadth of your training content, but the point here is to interrupt the forgetting process.
-A good outline to follow is sending boosts two days after training, then four days after, seven days after, and two weeks after: 2-4-7-14.
+A good outline to follow is sending boosts two days after training, then seven days after, fourteen days after, and one month after: 2-7-14-30.

 Quizzes are recommended for immediate training follow-up, and then two days afterward you would send the first boost.